cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/ai-first/2021/course_lectures.md

 ## Week 2

 We gave an introductory lecture to optimization and deep learning.
-Unfortunately we didn't record the zoom serssion but we did make an offline recording with [slides](https://docs.google.com/presentation/d/1_aKqvFx0aObxpNsWA7IRPWgujMjrWBTa20dtUut6DuI/edit?usp=sharing)
+Unfortunately we didn't record the zoom serssion but we did make an offline recording with [slides IntroDLOpt: Introduction to Deep Learning and Optimization](https://docs.google.com/presentation/d/1_aKqvFx0aObxpNsWA7IRPWgujMjrWBTa20dtUut6DuI/edit?usp=sharing) and YouTube
 {{< youtube "PCZZQ93xmGI" >}}

 We also went through material on using Google Colab with examples.
 This is a lecture plus four Python notebooks